 Information from human studies, such as the evidence table, case reports and metaanalysis, shall be summarized and evaluated according to (1) to (3).
-The NOAEL and LOAEL shall be also described with the rationales for the determination and consideration.
-When NOAEL or LOAEL cannot be determined, data for considering HOI will be required.
+The NOAEL and LOAEL shall be also described with the rationales for the determination and

 ^{5} Both intake from habitual meal and that from additives in food shall be considered.